shoes/shoesrb.com/_posts/2014-05-10-shoes-4pre1-release.md

 ### What's missing?

-* proper handling of quite some styles/methods for the elements
+* proper handling of quite a few styles/methods for the elements
 * installers (right now it's "just" a gem)
-* packaging functionality - that's one of the big things missing a proof of concept for jar/mac apps exists though
+* packaging functionality - that's one of the big things missing.
+A proof of concept for jar/mac apps exists though
 * support for the video element, which has also been dropped for now ([see this issue](https://github.com/shoes/shoes4/issues/113))
 * correct disposal of all operating system resources - e.g. might run into